 Section I, General Information – Complete all fields, including all legal names you have previously had, such as maiden names.

 Section II, License Type – Select one box only.
 If you are applying for both licenses, you must submit two application packets, pay fees for each, qualify for both licenses, and pass each of the two exams.

 Section III, Education – Provide information for colleges or universities attended.
 Include the name, city, state, dates of attendance, major, and degree earned, if any.

 Section V, Fees – Attach a $100 nonrefundable fee with each application you submit.
 The fee covers the costs of processing the application.
 Applications received without a fee are not processed.
 Attach a $2 background check fee with each application you submit.
-Note: Submit this fee only if you have not received a background check through Child Care Regulation in the past 24 months.
 Make checks and money orders payable to Texas Health and Human Services.

 Section VI, Employment History – Begin with your current or last employer and go back at least 10 years.
 Describe each position as a separate employment history entry, even those held under the same employer.
 When describing your relevant work or supervisory experience, provide the details required by the law and rules for administrator’s licenses.

 Section VII, Felony and Professional Charges and Convictions – Read each question carefully and select Yes or No. A “Yes” response does not automatically preclude licensure; however, if you answer “Yes” to any of the questions, you must attach a detailed explanatory statement.
 You will be notified of any additional requirements.

 Section VIII, Military Service – Select No or Yes and provide the dates of service.
 If requesting expedited licensure, provide additional documentation demonstrating your status as a military member, military spouse or military veteran.